mailchimp/content-style-guide/00-index.html.md

 We've divided the guide by topic based on the types of content we publish, so you can reference it as needed or browse in order.

-## If you work at another organization
+## If You Work at Another Organization

 We invite you to use and adapt this style guide as you see fit.
 It is completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
 All we ask is that you credit strongDM and the original creators.